 After single-use plastic bags are used to carry a purchase home from the store, there are a couple of possible outcomes and some worse than others but ultimately, all of the results have harmful consequences.
 There are so many problems that stem from disposable plastic bags and the best solution is to phase these environmental hazards out in favor of reusable bags.

 Looking for Reusable Bags for your business, brand, or retail outlet?
 Check out our many options!

 Many of the disposable plastic bags put into circulation are likely to end up in a landfill.
 Unfortunately, most of the time empty bags are tossed in the trash or sometimes the bag is used as a garbage bag but either way, the landfill is no place for a disposable plastic bag.
 Disposable plastic bags will sit in the landfill and eventually the elements will degrade the plastic but it only breaks apart into smaller and smaller pieces of plastic.

 The plastic fragments may leach into the soil and in turn, our groundwater or mistakenly be eaten by an animal, possibly entering our food chain or they may just sit there.
 And as more plastic piles up, the landfill grows into a bigger and bigger heap.

-The unfortunate reality is that the so many of the disposable plastic bags unleashed on the world are going to end up as litter.
+The unfortunate reality is that there are so many of the disposable plastic bags unleashed on the world are going to end up as litter.
 Through carelessness or just not understanding the gravity of what they are doing, people without thinking will take a bag at checkout, then discard it.
-Gusts of wind may lift the bags out of garbage cans, recycling bins or landfills and the odds are pretty good that a single use plastic bag will end up as litter if not in a landfill.
+Gusts of wind may lift the bags out of garbage cans, recycling bins, or landfills and the odds are pretty good that a single-use plastic bag will end up as litter if not in a landfill.